 Located in the center of the Cyclades lies the island of Mykonos.
-It has an area of 85.5 square kilometres and the highest point measures 341 metres above sea level.
+It has an area of 85.5 square kilometers and the highest point measures 341 meters above sea level.
 The island is world famous for it’s night life and the beach & night clubs attracts thousands of visitors every year.
 Celebrities, jet setters and family tourist alike mingle amongst whitewashed facades, beautiful beaches, fabulous food and culture on this cosmopolitan island.

 This happening island is an excellent destination on your Greek luxury yacht cruise.
 Archaeological Museum of Mykonos, is small but well worth a visit for any history buff together with the Aegean Maritime Museum.

 Mykonos.gr – Official website of the Municipality of Mykonos

 Paros & Naxos